 Please remember that if someone is in immediate danger or needs immediate medical attention, the first place to report is 911.
 You may also report to the appropriate University or city/county police department shown below:

-Building or the Bozeman Police Department, or the Gallatin County Sheriff's Office
+or the Bozeman Police Department, or the Gallatin County Sheriff's Office at (406)

 MSU Billings: University Police Department (406-657-2222) located in the Southwest Corner of Parking Garage or call the Billings Police Department, or the Yellowstone County Sheriff's Office at (406) 657-8200.